openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 In a cross-device protocol flow, upon completion of the Authorization Request, the Self-Issued OP directly sends a HTTP POST request with the Authorization Response to an endpoint exposed by the RP.

-The following is an informative example of a Self-Issued OP Response in a same-device protocol flow (`response_type=id_token`):
+The following is an informative example of a Self-Issued Response in a same-device protocol flow (`response_type=id_token`):

 ```
 HTTP/1.1 302 Found